 As the '60s, both the decade and lifestyle, lost their luster, antidotes to the age of anxiety, at least for us urbanites, took on a rural sensibility.
 For street activists, the smell of tear gas in the morning was quickly losing its shelf life.
 Visions of mountain air, among other intoxicants, began dancing in their heads.

 And so dawned one of the more serendipitous moments of my trek through time.
 Confidence was everything back then.
-Having arrived in Park City during the late summer of 1970 with a couple of truckloads of household goods (vinyl LPs, books, serapes, etc.) but without habitation to move into, we soon found ourselves in $50-a-month ski-in ski-out golf-in golf-out digs at the base of the resort.
+Having arrived in Park City during the late summer of 1970 with a couple of truckloads of household goods (vinyl LPs, books, serapes, etc.

 It wasn't long before a friend got me a bartending gig at the Rusty Nail Lounge up in the base lodge just a short amble across the dirt parking lot.
 Located behind the old Miner's Hospital, the foyer to our new pad served as ski storage for many of our peer group.
 The cinder block-house also became party central for the neighborhood.